 Work on this until it is smooth and natural, over and over.
 After this, then work on transferring the coin to the palm, but while pretending to toss it into the other hand.

 (Or watch Master the Classic Palm with Progressions on YouTube here)

 Do you see how this move can be broken down into simpler steps to be mastered individually?

 In order to actually become faster with sleight of hand and manipulation, you don’t actually try to go faster.
 The reason for this is that a lot of times when we start learning a move, we know that we have to perform it fast enough and at a certain speed.
 So, we will try to force ourselves to do it at that speed when we start.

 The problem with this is that we might end up picking up bad habits and learning the move incorrectly.
 Since our body is not good at the move or used to doing it, when forced to do it faster than it is able to, it will probably compromise and cut corners, executing the move in a sloppy manner.

-Hopefully you were able to gain some good insights and pick up some new tips on practicing sleight of hand and how to learn sleight of hand and manipulation.
-Remember to go slowly and learn each step and a time!
+Hopefully, you were able to gain some good insights and pick up some new tips on practicing sleight of hand and how to learn sleight of hand and manipulation.
+Remember to go slowly and learn each step at a time!
 All of this can transfer to your card magic, coin magic, and much more.